 Baked fish ravioli from Liguria, Northern Italy.

 Fresh seafood and homemade pasta are a match made in foodie heaven!
 If you are a fish and seafood lover, this baked fish ravioli from Liguria in Northern Italy is an absolute must-try!
-It’s perfect for special occasions like Valentine’s Day, birthdays and holidays such as Christmas.
+It’s perfect for special occasions like Valentine’s Day, birthdays and holidays such as Christmas and New Year.

 Ravioli di mare.